djeada/Databases-Notes/notes/06_distributed_databases/05_consistent_hashing.md

 Imagine you're organizing books in a vast library with shelves arranged in a circle.
 Each book is placed on a shelf based on its title's position in the alphabet, looping back to the beginning after 'Z'.
 If you add a new shelf or remove one, you wouldn't want to reshuffle all the books—just a few should need to move.
 Consistent hashing works similarly in computer systems, allowing data to be distributed across multiple servers efficiently, even as servers are added or removed.

+After reading the material, you should be able to answer the following questions:

+1. What is consistent hashing and how does it differ from traditional hashing methods in data distribution?
+2. How does the hash ring concept work in consistent hashing, and how are nodes and data items mapped onto the ring?
+3. What are the benefits of adding or removing nodes in a consistent hashing system, and how does it minimize data movement?
+4. How do virtual nodes (VNodes) enhance load balancing and scalability in consistent hashing implementations?
+5. What are some real-world applications of consistent hashing, and what challenges might arise when implementing it?

 ### The Hash Ring Concept

 Consistent hashing uses a logical ring to represent the entire range of possible hash values.
 Both data items and nodes (servers) are mapped onto this ring using a hash function.